 To be eligible to apply, applicants must:

-- Intend to be enrolled in or accepted as a full-time student in a Bachelors, Masters or PhD program at a university in the United States or Canada for the 2019-2020 academic year
+- Intend to be enrolled in or accepted as a full-time student in a Bachelors, Masters, or PhD program at an accredited university in the United States or Canada for the 2020-2021 academic year

-- Be pursuing a degree in computer science, computer engineering or a degree in a closely related technical field
+- Be studying computer science, computer engineering, or a closely related technical field

 You will be asked to complete an online application which includes: